clearlinux/clear-linux-documentation/source/clear-linux/tutorials/machine-learning/machine-learning.rst

 #.
 The :guilabel:`In [4]` cell defines the neural network.
 It provides the
-   inputs, defines the hidden layers, runs the training model, and sets up the output layer, as shown in figure 6.
+   inputs, defines the hidden layers, runs the training model, and sets up the output layer, as shown in Figure 6.
 Click the |run-cell| button four times to perform these operations.

    .. figure:: figures/machine-learning-6.png